intergiro/developer-portal/docs/merchant/integration-guide/balance.md

 A successful response will return the updated [`Customer`](../reference/customer.html#customer).

 ### Adding funds to Balance
-Adding funds to the balance can be done via the regular **Order Endpoint ???**.
+Adding funds to the balance can be done by sending a [order creatable](../reference/order.html#order) to the order endpoint.
 To charge the balance of an customer, specify the `charge` field of the Customer payment as `"balance"`.
 Once the payment is authorized, it will automatically credit the balance with the total of the payment and [charge](#) the order.

-An order that failed authorization will set the Custoomer status to `"pending"` and retry authorization as specified in [retrying failed customer orders](#).
+An order that failed authorization will set the Customer status to `"pending"` and retry authorization as specified in [retrying failed customer orders](#).

 #### Request
 ``` {1}